ThomasRose23/htb_writeups/boxes/bountyhunter.md

 I could now start looking for more interesting data on the system.

-One file we target as this is php is the db.php file, we will need to base64 encode this in a PHP wrapper to avoid bad characters, see on Payload all the Things [here](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection#php-wrapper-inside-xxe).
+We can now start targetting sensitive files on the target, one we could go after in php is the db.php file, we will need to base64 encode this in a PHP wrapper to avoid bad characters, see on Payload all the Things [here](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection#php-wrapper-inside-xxe).

 The payload to get this ends up as: